SaudRamai/data_classification_app/data-governance-app/docs/DATA_CLASSIFICATION_POLICY.md

 ## 4. DATA CLASSIFICATION PRINCIPLES
 ### 4.1 Foundational Principles
-- Business-Driven Classification: Data classification must be driven by business requirements and the value of data to Avendra's operations.
+- Business-Driven Classification: Data classification must be driven by business requirements and the value of data to the organization's operations.
 Business stakeholders, not technical teams, must lead classification decisions based on their understanding of data usage and importance.
 - Risk-Based Approach: Classification levels must reflect the potential risk and business impact of data compromise.
 Higher sensitivity data requires higher classification levels and more stringent protection measures.
 - Proportionate Protection: The level of data protection must be proportionate to the classification level.
 Over-classification creates unnecessary operational burden, while under-classification creates unacceptable risk.
 - Lifecycle Awareness: Data classification may change throughout the data lifecycle as business value, sensitivity, or regulatory requirements evolve.
 Regular review and reclassification procedures must be established.